c6o/docs/content/guides/firstapp.md

 The service exposes Node-RED to other applications on the cluster on port 80.

-Once these specifications are tested on a cluster, you're ready to wrap them in a provisioner.
+Once these specifications are tested on a cluster, you're ready to use them in a Provisioner.

 ### Provisioner

 We'll focus on implementing the create action for Node-RED to install Node-RED with the CLI using the [Node-RED provisioner module]() as a reference.

-The Node-RED provisioner module is set up as follows:
+The Node-RED provisioner module directory layout is as follows:

-* /node-red
+* `/node-red`
-  * /k8s - kubernetes templates above
+  * `/k8s` - kubernetes templates above
-  * /src - Typescript source
+  * `/src` - Typescript source
-    * /mixins - provisioner method implementations
+    * `/mixins` - provisioner method implementations
-    * /ui - provisioner UI web components
+    * `/ui` - provisioner UI web components
-    * index.ts - provisioner entry point
+    * `index.ts` - provisioner entry point
-  * package.json
+  * `package.json`
-  * README.md
+  * `README.md`
-  * tsconfig.json
+  * `tsconfig.json`

 #### `index.ts`

-The provisioner npm module exports a Provisioner class that implements several methods in `index.tx`.
+The provisioner npm module exports a Provisioner class that implements several methods in `index.ts`.
 The Node-RED provisioner uses mixin classes to implement Provisioner methods.
-In the listing below, the provisioner supports remove and create action as well as command line help.
+In the example below, the provisioner supports remove and create action as well as command line help.

 ```typescript
 import { mix } from 'mixwith'